razoumov/publish/eccc.md

 ~~~

 In this plot we are using the 2D cell indices in x and y.
 If we want to plot in a non-Cartesian projection, we need to
 use `data.coords`.
-However, this dataset's coordinate system is unusual: it does not fall into any category I know, so I
+However, this dataset's coordinate system is unusual: it is a tripolar grid.
+Ideally, something like
-can't easily tell Cartopy this information.

-Ideally, something like these lines should work -- but it does not:
+these lines should work -- but it does not:

 ~~~
 # temp.plot(x="longitude", y = "latitude", size=8, cmap="viridis", vmin=-10, vmax=35)